hanneshayashi/gsm/README.md

 - dwd:  DWD (Domain Wide Delegation) allows you to utilize a GCP service account to impersonate user accounts in a Workspace domain.\
  You need to add the service account and the appropriate scopes in the Admin Console of your Workspace domain to us this mode.

-You can set up multiple configurations using [gsm configs](https://gsm.hayashi-ke.online/gsm/configs).
+You can set up multiple configurations using [gsm configs](https://gsm.hayashi-ke.online/gsm/configs) and switch between them using [gsm configs load](https://gsm.hayashi-ke.online/gsm/configs/load) or by specifying the name of the config with the `--config` flag.

 ### Output